Character & Citizenship Education

 CCE Cohort Learning Journeys (LJ)

-Cohort Learning Journeys (LJs) provide Xinminites with opportunities to explore their Singaporean identity through arts, culture and heritage.
-These LJs have been specially curated for students’ formative years to develop citizenship dispositions and national identity.
-The experiences students gain through these journeys make their learning more concrete and meaningful.
-Through visits to key installations and institutions in Singapore, students demonstrate their life-long learner traits and develop a deeper appreciation of their textbook learning in real-world contexts.
+Cohort Learning Journeys (LJs) provide Xinminites with opportunities to explore their Singaporean identity through the arts, culture and heritage.
+These cohort LJs have been intentionally curated for students’ formative years for the development of citizenship dispositions and national identity.

 Values In Action (VIA)